AndyOooh/salary_hero/README.md

 ## Further development

 The project is ready to be deployed.
 If setting up a frontend, remember to set `NODE_ENV=production` and fill out `FRONTEND_URL` in the .env file.
 This is to avoid CORS issues.
 See Features for ideas on what to implement next.
 Most important would be the password reset, as new users are not created by themselves, so therefore can not set a personal password initially.
+The database design and setup also has room for improvement.
+I would like to migrate instead of sync on startup, add more and better validation.
+I would also like to add indexing to be proactive with regards to scaling.

 ## Author